Latte Filters

 sort sorts an array

-spaceless removes whitespace, similar to spaceless tag
+spaceless removes whitespace, similar to the spaceless tag

 strip removes whitespace

-substr returns part of the string
+substr returns part of a string

 translate translation into other languages